thephez/original-evolution-whitepaper/README.md

 Masternode, but these roles are not hardcoded into the protocol.

 This provides a high level of security in terms of message authenticity and integrity and is the
-basis of Client­node connections in DAPI.
+basis of Client-node connections in DAPI.

 ### 7.3 Quorum State Transitions

 #### 7.3.1 Creation
 Transitions from users on their Accounts are created during authenticated interactive
-Client­Quorum Sessions, during which time the designated Quorum caches any updates to the
+Client-Quorum Sessions, during which time the designated Quorum caches any updates to the
 Account’s Data Objects and at set intervals (2.5 minutes) propagates these as a batch
 representing a new Account State to nodes in a State Transition data structure.
 The State Transition must contain a complete updated Owner State, and a partial data section,